gryphonai/apache-armor/README.md

 You can enable further options to tailor the hardening process to your webserver usage.

 ## Requirements
-- apache2 webserver
+- Apache2 webserver
+- User with sudo privilege
-- Debian 10
+- Debian 9+ or CentOS 7+

 ## Usage
 To use the role, simply call it in your playbook: